scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 ### Optional

-- `addons` (List of String) Enable addons. see `minikube addons list` for a list of valid addon names.
+- `addons` (Set of String) Enable addons. see `minikube addons list` for a list of valid addon names.
-- `apiserver_ips` (List of String) A set of apiserver IP Addresses which are used in the generated certificate for kubernetes.
+- `apiserver_ips` (Set of String) A set of apiserver IP Addresses which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine
 - `apiserver_name` (String) The authoritative apiserver hostname for apiserver certificates and connectivity.
 This can be used if you want to make the apiserver available from outside the machine
-- `apiserver_names` (List of String) A set of apiserver names which are used in the generated certificate for kubernetes.
+- `apiserver_names` (Set of String) A set of apiserver names which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine
 - `apiserver_port` (Number) The apiserver listening port
 - `auto_update_drivers` (Boolean) If set, automatically updates drivers to the latest version.
 Defaults to true.
 - `base_image` (String) The base image to use for docker/podman drivers.
 Intended for local development.